 Preheat oven to 200F.

 Deglaze pan if needed.
 Heat remaining oil in same pan; cook onion and garlic, stirring, until onion softens.
 Add spices; cook, stirring, until fragrant.
-Add 1/2 cup of the stock; cook, stirring, until mixture boils.

 Add remaining stock, tomatoes; 1/2 TBS Moroccan paste, stir to combine.
 Return beef to pot and cover.
 Place pot in oven.